-Social or private renting are slightly more common than the London average and flats are prevalent.
+Social or private renting is slightly more prevalent than the London average, and many people live in flats.

 Individuals typically work in professional and associated roles in public administration, education, and health rather than in elementary occupations in agriculture, energy, water, construction or manufacturing.

-Incidence of educational qualifications is slightly below the London average, and full-time students are also slightly less common than the London average.
+Incidence of educational qualifications is slightly below the London average, and full-time students are also slightly less common.

 Individuals declaring no religion are more prevalent than the London average and incidence of difficulty in use of English is below the London average.